zenml-io/blog.zenml.io/_posts/2022-06-27-vertex-ai-blog.md

 all your pipeline code, including its requirements and push it to the container registry.
 Additionally, a Vertex AI pipeline job is created which contains the information of how the separate steps of the pipeline are related to each other through their inputs and outputs.
-Once the docker image is pushed, Vertex AI can now pull the image and use it to run each step of the pipeline in the correct order.
+Once the Docker image is pushed, Vertex AI can now pull the image and use it to run each step of the pipeline in the correct order.
 You will see a printout in your terminal that will take you into the Vertex AI UI where you'll be able to observe live,